mtenenholtz/cpai/README.md

 - Use a profile: `aicp copy . --profile docs-only`
 - Add/override instructions at runtime:
-  - Inline: `--prompt "Refactor for clarity; note assumptions."`
+- Inline: `-i "Refactor for clarity; note assumptions."`
-  - From file: `--prompt-file .prompt.txt`
+- From file: `--instructions-file .prompt.txt`
 - The instructions are inserted at the very top and bottom wrapped in `<INSTRUCTIONS>...</INSTRUCTIONS>` tags and count toward the token budget when packing.
 Any selected saved prompts are appended beneath the initial `<INSTRUCTIONS>` block as `<PROMPT name="...">...</PROMPT>` blocks.